ploff/ploff/README.md

 - 🔭 I’m currently working on bankate
 - 🌱 I’m currently learning piss
-- 👯 I’m looking to collaborate on snaipr
+- 👯 I’m looking to collaborate on snaipr gaming
-- 🤔 I’m looking for help with snaipr
+- 🤔 I’m looking for help with snaipr gaming
 - 💬 Ask me about piss
 - 📫 How to reach me: piss
 - 😄 Pronouns: piss/piss